BenBreaksThings/CornettoLeague/README.md

 Scoring values will be stored in the league settings on the service hosting the league.
 To prevent incongruity between constution remaining up to date and actual scoring values, the tables have been removed from the constitution.

 # DRAFT & DRAFT ORDER
 - Drafts will be a Live Online Snaking Drafts.
-Those not in attendance and participating in real time will be subject to Yahoo! autodraft.
+Those not in attendance and participating in real time will be subject to autodrafting.
 Maximum participation being the goal, all attempts will be made to facilitate everyone’s participation.
-- **(Unlikely to occur again)** For the inaugural keeper season, and should there ever be an extentuation circumstance to reset the entirety of the league's keepers, the draft order will be determined by yahoo’s random assigned order one hour prior to the draft.
-- **(Current sustainment cycle)** Following the initial draft, draft order will be determined by reversing the previous year’s standings (e.g., the team that finished first will draft last the following year).
+- Following the initial draft, draft order will be determined by reversing the previous year’s standings (e.g., the team that finished first will draft last the following year).
 - In year’s of expansion or new team additions, new members will be placed at the back of the draft order with previous members taking their draft slots according to previous year’s standings, filling in any gaps.
+   - For players replacing previous season players that elected not to return for an additional season, they will adopt the departing player's draft spot.

 # KEEPERS
 - Keeper quantity is of an incremental growth pattern year over year to enable a legacy growth model.
 Should there ever be a cause for a complete league reset, the growth model will be bypassed and go direct to the maximum number of keepers.
 Current growth trajectory: